 Why You Should Opt for Gliffy?

-Cross-platform web app, collaborative work environment, integration with other productivity tools like Google Drive, JIRA, and Confluence, simple and intuitive interface, and more.
+- Integration with other productivity tools like Google Drive, JIRA, and Confluence

 Supported Platforms: Windows and macOS